tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 condition trained with reverse order bands.
 This interaction is shown in
 <a href="#fig-e3-test-vx" class="quarto-xref">Figure 22</a>, where the
-steepness of the best fitting line for the varied-reversed condition is noticably steeper than the other conditions.
+steepness of the best fitting line for the varied-reversed condition is noticeably steeper than the other conditions.

 <div id="fig-e3-test-vx">

 ![](manuscript.markdown_strict_files/figure-markdown_strict/fig-e3-test-vx-1.jpeg)

-Figure 22: e3 testing x velocities.
+Figure 22: Experiment 3.
+Empirical distribution of velocities produced in the testing stage.
 Translucent bands with dash lines indicate the correct range for each velocity band.

 </div>